If you buy something through our links, we may earn money from our affiliate partners. Learn more.

 7. Choose a Location

-Here are critical components of your choice of location: average delivery distances, and availability of delivery subcontractors.
-As a minimum, the facility must be licensed to legally sell food.
+Here are critical components of your choice of location: average delivery distances and availability of delivery subcontractors.
+As a minimum, the facility must be licensed to sell food legally.

 When people order food, they have an expectation that it will arrive ready to eat.
 If distances are great, it will be challenging for drivers to keep the food warm or cold (whichever is required).

-If you’re in a rural area, your delivery only concepts may be challenged by a lack of delivery services.
+If you’re in a rural area, a lack of delivery services may challenge your delivery-only concepts.
 If you hire your own delivery team, your overhead cost will be much higher.

 8. Make Sure You Have the Licenses and Permits Required in Your State